 Different types of interfacing I use when sewing for myself

-Clipping and glueing
+Clipping and Gluing

 When you apply your interfacing with the iron, it's essential to press it, unlike when you press a seam or a wrinkled piece of fabric, but with constant heat and pressure.